 Ear infections (acute otitis media) occur when fluid becomes trapped in the middle ear.
 Pressure can build up, causing pain and diminished hearing on the affected side.
 Antibiotic drops can be used to treat the infection.
 Educate the patient to administer medication as prescribed and to finish antibiotic therapy.

-To straighten out the ear canal in children less than 3 years of age the Pinna/Auricle (outer part of ear) needs to be pulled back and downwards.
-This allows for a drop to be more accurately administered into the ear allowing gravity to pull it down.
+To straighten out the ear canal in children less than 3 years of age, pull the Pinna/Auricle (outer part of the ear) back and downwards.
+This method administers a drop more accurately into the ear by permitting gravity to pull it down.
 “Child” has the letter “D” for Downward.

-To straighten out the ear canal you need to pull the Pinna/Auricle (outer part of ear) back and upwards for adult patients.
-This allows for a drop to be more accurately administered into the ear canal allowing gravity to pull it down.
+To straighten the ear canal for adult patients, you need to pull the Pinna/Auricle (outer part of the ear) back and upwards.
+This method administers a drop more accurately into the ear canal by allowing gravity to pull it down.
 “Adult” has a “U” for Upward.

-When administering a drop, hold the dropper about 1 cm (1/2 inch) above the ear canal, while holding the Pinna in the proper position.
-Do not touch the tip of the dropper with your hands or touch the patient.
+When administering a drop, hold the dropper about 1 cm (1/2 inch) above the ear canal while holding the Pinna in the proper position.
+Do not allow the tip of the dropper to make contact with your hands or the patient.
 The solution is sterile, and the tip needs to be kept clean.

 If drainage is present, confirm that the patient’s eardrum is not perforated.
-This would be a contraindication for administering the ear drops.
-If irrigating the ear canal, never put syringe directly into canal or forcefully put medication in ear canal.
-The pressure could perforate the eardrums.
+If so, this would be a contraindication for administering the ear drops.
+If irrigating the ear canal, never put a syringe directly into the canal or forcefully put medication in the ear canal, the pressure could perforate the eardrums.